graemefoster/AzureDiagramsGithubActionsDocker/readme.md

 You need to an AAD token to use AzureResourceMap with at least Reader scope over the resource-groups.
 Here's an example that:
 - will get a token
-- use the Custom Github Action to generate a diagram
+- use the Custom Github Action to generate an image
 - publish the diagram as an artefact.